CuriousLearner/django-phone-verify/README.rst

 ``django-phone-verify`` is a Django app that enables simple phone number verification using a security code sent via SMS.
 It supports Twilio and Nexmo (Vonage) out of the box and is fully customizable to suit your backend needs.
+Docs are available at `https://www.sanyamkhurana.com/django-phone-verify/ <https://www.sanyamkhurana.com/django-phone-verify/>`.

 Features
 --------